Code-Institute-Submissions/interactive-frontend-milestone/README.md

 ## Credits <hr>

 ### Content
-I worked out how to make the accordion panel in th information section work with the help of [W3schools.com]( https://www.w3schools.com/howto/howto_js_accordion.asp).
+I worked out how to make the accordion panel in the information section work with the help of [W3schools.com]( https://www.w3schools.com/howto/howto_js_accordion.asp).

 To work out which colours would work well on the website together, I used [Color Scheme Designer](http://colorschemedesigner.com/csd-3.5/).
 I wanted to use blue, as there was a lot of blue in the header image, and this website allowed me to find complementary colours.